neilkatin/lah-cert-positions-guide/source/recon-lead.md

 document

 * If  there are no higher priority tasks: use the Preplanned route list to assign tasks to field teams
-* Get tasks and priorities from Operations
+* Get tasks and priorities from Operations via the Ops Assignment form
   * track using the 'Ad Hoc' sheet
 * Track each Recon Unit's current assignment
 * Track tasks through their lifecycle: unassigned; assigned \(to recon unit\); complete